Space Designer 3D vs. Giants of Floor Planning: Full Comparison

 Website Features

-While most softwares include a gallery and a help section, Space Designer 3D is the only one to provide chat support directly from its staff.
+While most software applications include a gallery and a help section, Space Designer 3D is the only one to provide chat support directly from its staff.
 Floorplanner and Planner 5D have a forum linked to their website where users can ask their unanswered questions.

 Conclusion